 Consider: How long does it currently take to get marketing materials or local marketing dollars approved?
 Is your company missing out important selling opportunities during that time?
 How much time does your team spend managing these approval processes?
 What other strategic business initiatives would they be able to focus their efforts on if the approval process was automated and streamlined?
 Calculate the time spent on the approval process and compare it to work the marketing team could have been doing – like creating targeted campaigns or researching innovative ways to reach new audiences.

 - Cost Savings – An MRM system, despite upfront investment, can deliver significant cost savings to a company in the long run.
-At DocuStar, we offer considerable savings to our clients through our unique ability to group print runs together.
+At DocuStar (now Vya), we offer considerable savings to our clients through our unique ability to group print runs together.
 One national manufacturer realized a 60 percent cost savings by grouping print runs and direct mail drops.

 Consider – What are your current annual print and postage costs?
 How much would your company save by using an MRM system and one company to consolidate and group printing and postage, such as with direct mail campaigns and other printed materials?
 Year over year, those print and postage costs add up.
 And that’s just one way a marketing resource management system can save your company money.